 Viking religion today

-Wondering how to convert to Norse religion, that is, to the religion of Vikings?
+Wondering about the modern-day coattails of Norse religion, that is, the religion of Vikings?

 Today, this belief is called Asatro, a term popularized in the 19th century.
 The Vikings, to our knowledge, didn’t have a name for their religion until Christianity came.
 The Vikings called their former religion “the old way” and Christianity “the new way”.